UD-S24-CISC181/hw8-webez-basics-walkthrough/project-writeup.md

 Save/add/commit/push, and then make sure your site deploys.

-Then start working on the first real requirement for your chosen project!
+Then start working on the next requirement for your chosen project!